hhuyyyyyy13012004/qa-backend/README.md

 cp .env.example .env
 ```

-Then, adjust the values ​​in `.env` to suit your environment.
+Then, adjust the values in `.env` to suit your environment.

 ### 4. Start Docker services (PostgreSQL + Redis)